wlab2021/DSRNAFold/README.md

 ## Overview
 DSRNAFold is a deep learning-based tool for predicting RNA secondary structures, integrating RNA sequence and structural context information.
 This README provides instructions on how to set up and use DSRNAFold.

-The data, code and models will be made publicly available upon the acceptance of the paper.
-Currently, access is restricted to reviewers and can be obtained `using the password` provided in the `Code availability` section of the submitted manuscript.
+Now, the data, code, and model of the paper have been made public.

 ## Web server